Aristide Colonna: Research activity

 His greatest claim to fame is the critical edition of the Aethiopica by Heliodorus (an ancient Greek novel), which expanded his dissertation and was published by the Accademia dei Lincei in 1938.
 It came with almost all the testimonia pertaining to Heliodorus and his novel, including the commentary by Philagathus and verses which Colonna attributed to Theodore Prodromos, but for which Niketas Eugenianos has also been proposed.
 Colonna published his edition in parallel with the Budé edition by R. M. Rattenbury and T. W. Lumb, whose first volume he had reviewed; his edition was reviewed (and criticised) by Rattenbury in return.
 Colonna's work was considered the most advanced stage of research on the novel although it was open to some criticism, e.g. by Michael Reeve.
 Twelve years after his edition, Colonna gave other significant contributions to the chronology of Heliodorus, showing that it was Heliodorus who took inspiration from the descriptions of the siege of Nisibis (350 d.C.) given by Julian and Ephraem the Syrian for his own description of the siege of Seine (9.1–9), and not the other way round, supporting a thesis already proposed by Marchinus van der Valk in 1940.
 Decades later, he revised the text and newly published it, with facing Italian translation and commentary, including an assessment of Heliodorus' life and possible influences.

 After publishing his edition of Heliodorus, Colonna began working on the late antique rhetor and sophist Himerius.
 Originally encouraged by Festa, his work was delayed by World War II:

-He eventually published the critical edition of Himerius' orations and declamations, which became the standard reference edition.
-He had planned a second edition in order to include an Oslo papyrus published in 1956, but it was never published.
+He eventually published the critical edition of Himerius' orations and declamations, which became the reference text.
+He had planned a second edition in order to include an Oslo papyrus published in 1956, which was never completed.